Bug #2562

 And such chains certainly aren't broken, and shouldn't cause any problems; but they unfortunately do with lighttpd.

-Updated by darix over 10 years ago
+Updated by darix almost 11 years ago

 How would you get your scenario without cross signing?